JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Related Work

-{\bf Representation Learning in Career Domain}.
-As rising representation learning approach in multiple domains such as graph and NLP, a career domain has recently been explored. \cite{liu2016fortune} tried career path prediction with multiple social media.
-Their features are from multiple social network features such as demography, LIWC, and user discussion topics.
-For a job skill representation, \cite{shi2020salience} deployed market-aware skill extraction system "Job2Skills" that is able to consider the salient level of a skill and to extract important skill entities from job postings and target members using multi-resolution. \cite{qin2018enhancing} developed a person-job fit model applying a word-level semantic representation for both job requirements and job seekers’ experiences based on RNN.
-Those studies used rich text dataset such as job description and user profiles, but in a real world, we do not necessarily have all companies' job description dataset, and especially for talent recruiting, we often only have career trajectory dataset (i.e., job seekers' resumes).
-Hence, we aim to develop practical and useful embedding using only resume dataset.
+Liu et al. \cite{liu2016fortune} conducted career path prediction using multiple social media.
+For job skill representation, Shi et al. \cite{shi2020salience} developed ``Job2Skills", a market-aware skill extraction system, which considers the salient level of a skill and extracts important skill entities from job postings and target members using multi-resolution.
+Qin et al. \cite{qin2018enhancing} developed a person-job fit model that applied a word-level semantic representation for both job requirements and job seekers’ experiences based on RNN.
+Yamashita et al. \cite{yamashita2022looking} proposed a long-term career path prediction from large-scale resumes with multiple embeddings.
+While these studies relied on job-domain entities, our {\ours} can be applied to such job-domain applications to normalize job titles.